Kento Hashimoto: Club career

-Tokyo
+FC Tokyo

 Considered one of the best prospects in FC Tokyo's youth ranks, he first joined the first-team squad from the 2011 J.League Division 2 season.
 He didn't manage to amass much playing time in the squad, so Hashimoto was loaned to Roasso Kumamoto for the 2013 and 2014 seasons.

 Rostov

 On 9 July 2020, Russian Premier League club FC Rostov announced that they had reached an agreement with FC Tokyo for Hashimoto's transfer, and he would move pending a medical.
 The Japanese footballer signed a 4-year contract with Rostov after arriving in Russia and completing the medical exam.
 On 23 August 2020, he scored his first goal for Rostov to secure a 1–0 away victory over FC Ufa.
 In their next game 3 days later he once again scored the only goal of the game to beat FC Ural Yekaterinburg 1–0.

 On 19 February 2021, Rostov removed Hashimoto from their official squad as registered with the league.
 That was expected to be temporary, as Russian clubs are only allowed to have 8 foreign players registered at the same time, and Hashimoto was injured at the time.
 He was returned to the squad list on 24 February after the loan of David Toshevski freed up a foreign player spot.